-Your doctor will likely do the following:
+Your doctor will likely do:

 Talk to your doctor about your medicines.
-You may be asked to stop taking some medicines up to one week before the procedure, like:
+You may be asked to stop taking some medicines up to one week before surgery.

-Do not eat or drink anything for 8-12 hours before surgery, unless your doctor tells you otherwise.
+Do not eat or drink for 8-12 hours before surgery.

 Description of Procedure TOP

 A small cut will be made in the breast.
-The tumor will be cut out, along with some of the surrounding tissue.
-Another incision near the armpit may be made so that lymph nodes can be removed.
-The nipple and areola will not be removed.
-Plastic tubes for drainage may be inserted.
-The incisions will be closed with stitches.
+The tumor will be cut out, along with some of the tissue around it.
+A cut near the armpit may be made to remove lymph nodes.
+Plastic tubes for drainage may be put in place.
+Incisions will be closed with stitches.

 Immediately After Procedure TOP

 How Long Will It Take?
 TOP

 About 1-3 hours

 Will It Hurt?
 TOP

 Call Your Doctor TOP

-After arriving home, contact your doctor if any of the following occurs:
+Call your doctor if any of these occur:

 If you think you have an emergency, call for medical help right away.